ddalgi-uyu/TaskPals/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## GitHub pages
+## GitHub Pages
-The project is accessible on [Github pages] (https://ddalgi-uyu.github.io/TaskPals/).
+The project is accessible on [Github pages](https://ddalgi-uyu.github.io/TaskPals/).